2023 Nigerian Senate election

 The 2023 Nigerian Senate elections were held on 25 February 2023 in all 109 senatorial districts where voters elected senators using first-past-the-post voting.
 The last regular senatorial elections for all districts were in 2019.

-Other federal elections, including the elections to the House of Representatives and the presidential election, were also held on the same date while state elections will be held two weeks afterwards on 11 March.
+Other federal elections, including the elections to the House of Representatives and the presidential election, were also held on the same date while state elections was held two weeks afterwards on 11 March.
 The winners of these Senate elections will serve beginning in the 10th Nigerian National Assembly.
 The APC have held a majority in the Senate since the 2015 elections and solidified that majority in 2019.

+As of May 2023, the APC had retained its 59 seats, while the PDP had lost 3 for a total of 37.
+The Labour Party won seats in its own name for the first time, taking 7 mandates, while smaller parties, such as the NNPP and Social Democratic Party, took a total of 5.
+One seat has not yet been called.